magento/devdocs/guides/v2.0/cloud/before/before-setup-env-env.md

 		magento-cloud snapshot:create -e <environment ID>

 ## Add authentication keys to auth.json {#add-keys-project}
-Contact the Project Owner or Tech Admin for a set of authentication keys.
+Contact the Project Owner or Tech Admin for the Magento authentication keys.
 You will add the keys to `auth.json` locally and update the branch.
 You need `auth.json` updated before you can upgrade Magento software or install extensions.

 <div class="bs-callout bs-callout-warning" markdown="1">
 Ensure your Project Owner or Tech Admin has [added authentication keys to the project]({{ page.baseurl }}cloud/before/before-setup-env-keys.html).